 I love having a laundry room in our house.
 When we lived in an apartment, we actually didn’t have a washer and dryer in our unit.
 So our laundry room was basically just a place for me to store dirty laundry.
 Which, honestly, made our laundry room smell like a locker room.
 That’s not what I wanted.
 I wanted to keep our laundry room smelling fresh.

-And, if I’m being completely honest: Doing laundry is such a pain.
-We have to pack it in baskets, cart it and our laundry supplies to the laundry room in our complex, and then wait.
-It’s not really the best way to spend a couple hours of free time.
+When we lived at that apartment, doing laundry was such a pain.
+We had to pack it in laundry baskets, cart them and our laundry supplies to the laundry room in the complex, and then wait.
+It was not really the best way to spend a couple hours of free time.

 If you’re similar, you run the risk of your laundry room smelling like a locker room.
 Which is gross.
 Really gross … especially if you have company over.
 Imagine if your company is looking for a bathroom, opens your laundry room door by accident, and gets a whiff of gym socks.
 Gross.